 Woodstock is a somewhat small town located in the state of Maryland.
-With a population of 7,648 people and two constituent neighborhoods, Woodstock is the 105th largest community in Maryland.
-Much of the housing stock in Woodstock was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Woodstock economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Woodstock, where the median household income is $116,750.00.
+With a population of 7,871 people and two constituent neighborhoods, Woodstock is the 105th largest community in Maryland.
+Woodstock has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Woodstock, where the median household income is $128,093.00.

-Woodstock is a decidedly white-collar town, with fully 95.65% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Woodstock is a town of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Woodstock who work in management occupations (22.35%), sales jobs (17.69%), and office and administrative support (10.51%).
+Woodstock is a decidedly white-collar town, with fully 93.90% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Woodstock is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Woodstock who work in management occupations (18.74%), office and administrative support (10.35%), and computer science and math (9.88%).

 Also of interest is that Woodstock has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.70% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.